Optimizing QR Code Size: Minimum Dimensions for Reliable Scanning

 We’ve listed ranges here because you need to adapt the size and scan distance to the conditions of where the QR Code is placed.
-We recommend printing at least three different sizes and then comparing them to make sure which one meets the scan radius you’d like to achieve.
+We recommend printing at least three different sizes and then comparing them to determine which meets the scan radius you’d like to achieve.

-Other than designing your QR Code to be the appropriate size, there are three other main points to keep in mind to make sure your QR Code is crisp, clear, and readable: The quiet zone, image quality, and color contrast.
+Other than designing your QR Code to be the appropriate size, there are three other main points to keep in mind to make sure your QR Code is crisp, clear, and readable: the quiet zone, image quality, and color contrast.

 Maintain the quiet zone